Building a clean model tutorial

 [Robot model hierarchy]

-It is nice and more logical to have a simple name for the model base, since the model base will also represent the model itself.
-So we rename robot to robot_visibleBase, and robot_dyn to robot.
+It is nice and more logical to have a simple alias for the model base, since the model base will also represent the model itself.
+So we rename robot_dyn to robot.
 Now we select the base of the hierarchy tree (i.e. object robot) and in the object common properties we enable Object is model base.
-We also enable Object/model can transfer or accept DNA.
 A model bounding box appeared, encompassing the whole robot.
 The bounding box however appears to be too large: this is because the bounding box also encompasses the invisible items, such as the joints.
 We now exclude the joints from the model bounding box by enabling the Don't show as inside model selection item for all joints.
 We could do the same procedure for all invisible items in our model.
 This is also a useful option in order to also exclude large sensors or other items from the model bounding box.
 We now have following situation:

 [Robot model bounding box]